An uncommon variety of Rhynie

 with dark lining.
 Note the absence of any lining on the crack faces.

 The small black level fill above right indicates the up-direction

 former cavities of unusual aspect due to their dark lining and yellow

 fill in Figs.1-7,10 differ much from the more common former cavities in

 the chert which most often can be traced back to gas bubbles which got

-stuck among submerged plant debris or microbial tangle in silica-rich
+stuck among submerged plant debris or microbial mats in silica-rich

 water (Figs.6,8,10).
 Apparently the bubbles remained empty while